 Qualifying for Medicaid to pay for long-term care can be a long, tedious and confusing process.
 To get help in the planning or application process, contact your community's Area Agency on Aging or a certified elder law attorney.

-Many people are surprised to learn that they can own several different assets and still qualify for Medicaid.
-Understanding Medicaid eligibility requirements will help you find the right legal and financial planning strategies to qualify.76 Comments
+Many people are surprised to learn they don’t have to get rid of all their assets to qualify for Medicaid.
+A clear understanding of Medicaid resource limits and rules will help you devise the best legal and financial planning strategy for your situation.77 Comments

 Top 5 Strategies for Protecting Your Money From Medicaid